markshuttle/snapd/README.md

 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]
-# snappy
+# snapd

-Snappy is part of Ubuntu Core and enables a fully transactional Ubuntu system.
+Snapd is a universal package manager for Linux that works across multiple distributions and provides confined apps with transactional updates and well-defined communications mechanisms between them.

+Take a tour of the snap experience at https://snapcraft.io/ or learn to create your own snap at https://snapcraft.io/create/

+Snaps are installed with a single command and then updated automatically.
+You can install the stable, candidate, beta or edge version of a snap in order to follow upstream development as closely as you prefer.
+Snaps can often be forked so you can install a specific developer's version if you prefer.

+The snapcore team leads development of snapd on Github, fork us there or find us on Freenode in #snappy

 ## Development

+Snapd is free software written in Go, making it nice and snappy.

 ### Setting up a GOPATH

-When working with the source of Go programs, you should define a path within your home directory (or other workspace) which will be your `GOPATH`. `GOPATH` is similar to Java's `CLASSPATH` or Python's `~/.local`. `GOPATH` is documented [http://golang.org/pkg/go/build/](online) and inside the go tool itself
+When working with the source of Go programs, you should define a path within your home directory (or other workspace) which will be your `GOPATH`.
+`GOPATH` is similar to Java's `CLASSPATH` or Python's `~/.local`. `GOPATH` is documented [http://golang.org/pkg/go/build/](online) and inside the go tool itself

     go help gopath